Archives

 Ergo two concepts, the third would be the simple boulevard cruiser.
 The latter would be part of attracting the same attention the hippie protests begged for only different reasons.

-Interesting reasons or not, the Volkswagen Beetle Convertible wrapped by CFC also gets a with very little tire thread on them.
+Interesting reasons or not, the Volkswagen Beetle Convertible wrapped by CFC also gets a set of 19 inch alloy wheels with very little tire thread on them.

 Those who warrant for more than just a pretty face aren’t going to get anything interesting out of the Bavarian tuner but technically there’s something of minor significance.